 \textbf{Citation contexts}.
 The sentence in which a paper is cited often summarizes its key contribution as perceived by other authors.
 For each full-text document within the S2ORC corpus, we extract the citing sentences treat them as queries $q_i$.
 The cited paper's title and abstract form the positive document $d^+_i$, while a hard negative $d^-_i$ is another paper cited elsewhere in the same document.

 \textbf{Author-assigned keyphrases}.
 Keyphrases reflect an author's own view of their work's core concepts.
-We utilize two keyphrase generation datasets, namely KP20K \cite{meng-etal-2017-deep} and KPBioMed \cite{houbre-etal-2022-large}, where documents are annotated with author-assigned keyphrases.
-For each entry, the comma-separated list of keyphrases serves as $q_i$, the paper itself is the positive document $d^+_i$, and a randomly sampled document from the same dataset acts as the negative $d^-_i$.
+We utilize two keyphrase generation datasets namely KP20K \cite{meng-etal-2017-deep} and KPBioMed \cite{houbre-etal-2022-large}, where documents are annotated with author-assigned keyphrases.
+For each entry, the comma-separated list of keyphrases serves as $q_i$, the paper itself as the positive document $d^+_i$, and a randomly sampled document from the same dataset acts as the negative $d^-_i$.
 We note that while random sampling yields easy negatives, we adopt this approach due to the lack of reliable heuristics for identifying hard negatives for this data type.

 \textbf{Titles}.
 A document's title is a concise, author-provided summary of its content.
-Again, using the S2ORC corpus, we treat each paper's title as a query ($q_i$) and its corresponding abstract as the positive document ($d^+_i$).
-The negative document ($d^-_i$) is the abstract of a paper cited within the full text of the source document.
+Again, using the S2ORC corpus, we treat each paper's title as $q_i$ and its corresponding abstract as $d^+_i$.
+The negative document $d^-_i$ is the abstract of a paper cited within the full text of the source document.